anchetadev/PWA-IndexedDB-Guide/quickStartPWA/readme.md

 The manifest.json in this app just has a few icons for now, that's really all that's important for now

-### Now on to the Service Worker 😱
+## Now on to the Service Worker 😱

 JK, it's really not that scary.
 In short the Service Worker's normal run through can be summated down to three events:
 - Registration
 - Installation
 - Activation

-#### Registration
+### Registration
-We tell the browser that it should be aware of the Service Worker and that it will need to install it
+Tell the browser that it should be aware of the Service Worker and that it will need to install it

 ```js
 //this is in the index.html file